Janay Harding

-Janay Harding (born September 28, 1994) is a New Zealand mixed martial artist who competes in the Featherweight division of the Bellator MMA.
-As of February 28, 2023, she is #7 in the Bellator Women's Featherweight Rankings.
+Janay Tiana Harding (born September 28, 1994) is a New Zealand mixed martial artist who competes in the Featherweight division.
+She is most notable for her time in Bellator MMA.

 Background

-Harding was born in Christchurch, New Zealand but moved to Australia's Gold Coast at the age of ten when her father, Geoffrey Charlton, passed away.
+Harding was born in Christchurch, New Zealand but moved to Australia's Gold Coast at the age of ten when her father, Geoffrey Charlton, died.
 Starting martial arts at a young age, Harding earned a black belt in karate at the age of 14.

 Mixed martial arts career

 Early career

-Harding started her professional MMA career in 2014, compiled a 3-2 record, though the two losses on her professional record came against current UFC fighter Jessica-Rose Clark and previous Bellator title challenger Arlene Blencowe, while also losing to Megan Anderson in an amateur bout.
+Harding started her professional MMA career in 2014, compiled a 3–2 record, though the two losses on her professional record came against current UFC fighter Jessica-Rose Clark and previous Bellator title challenger Arlene Blencowe, while also losing to Megan Anderson in an amateur bout.
 Harding made her international debut in May 2017, travelling to Hong Kong where she secured a second round stoppage over Ramona Pascual.

 Bellator MMA

 Signing with Bellator MMA in December 2017, Harding made her promotional debut against Amber Leibrock at Bellator 199 on May 12, 2018.
 She lost the bout via unanimous decision.

 Harding faced Sinead Kavanagh at Bellator 207 on October 12, 2018.
 She won the bout after it was stopped due to a cut.

 Harding faced Marina Mokhnatkina on March 29, 2019 at Bellator 219.
 She won the bout via unanimous decision.

 Harding faced Amanda Bell at Bellator 233 on November 8, 2019.
 She lost the fight via third-round knockout.

 Harding faced Jessy Miele at Bellator 251 on November 5, 2020.
 She won the bout via unanimous decision.

 Harding faced Leah McCourt on May 21, 2021 at Bellator 259.
 At the weigh-ins, McCourt weighed in at 149.4 pounds, three and a half pounds over the featherweight non-title fight limit.
 The bout proceeded at catchweight and McCourt was fined a percentage of her purse, which went to Harding.
 After looking dominant in the second round with her striking, Harding was caught with an upkick while trying to pass McCourt's guard and fell into a triangle choke, losing the bout via submission.

 Harding faced Dayana Silva on April 23, 2022 at Bellator 279.
 She lost the bout via unanimous decision.

 Harding faced Sinead Kavanagh in a rematch on February 25, 2023 at Bellator 291.
 She lost the fight by unanimous decision.